Naturally Occurring Asbestos Research

 The primary route of exposure for people is through air.
 Any activity or natural wind that generates dust from soils that contain asbestos will put the fibers in the air and increase the risk that people will be exposed.
 Therefore, the Agency for Toxic Substances and Disease Registry (ATDSR) and the Environmental Protection Agency (EPA) recommend avoiding activities that generate dust in order to lessen your exposure.
 However, asbestos fibers cannot be seen by the naked eye and therefore they can be present even without visible dust.
 Links for more information about how to limit exposure are listed below.

 Asbestos is a known human carcinogen with no known safe levels of exposure.
 Other, non-regulated minerals are also hazardous and behave similarly to asbestos when inhaled.
-In particular, Erionite is a hazardous, but non-regulated mineral.
+In particular, Erionite is a carcinogenic mineral, but is non-regulated.

 The risk for adverse health effects increases with increasing exposure over time because the amphibole fibers remain in the body.
 This is particularly worrisome for children, as early life exposures have more time to manifest in disease (latency period).